 Because CIL charges relate to land values, and these vary across the borough, there are three CIL charging zones in the Borough.
-See the CIL charging zones map.
+Visit the CIL charging zones map for more information.

 You may apply for statutory relief from CIL for social housing and buildings in operational use for charitable purposes.

 The Government introduced the CIL Regulations in 2010, giving councils the power to charge CIL to help fund infrastructure.
 CIL is levied on new development, in proportion to the amount of floorspace in the development.
 In addition the CIL rate depends on development viability, so there are different CIL rates for different forms of development, and in different parts of the borough.

 CIL rates are set on the basis of studies to decide on development viability, and the rates recommended by these studies are subject to public consultation and an examination in public before they can be put in place.

 In the case of Lambeth, the study, consultation and examination process happened from 2011 to mid 2014.
 The rates set by the examiner were in most cases the same as those recommended by the viability study, but in the case of hotels and student housing, were reduced from those recommended by the viability study.

 As part of the operation of CIL in Lambeth, there are associated policy statements setting out the way that the CIL system is administered.
 These are:

 Annual CIL Rate Summary - The CIL charge will include indexation which will take account of price increases between the time when charging schedules setting out an authority’s rates come into force, and the time at which planning permission is granted.
 The CIL regulations state that from the year 2020, the Council must publish an Annual CIL Rate Summary setting out how indexation will be applied on CIL.
 Visit Lambeth Annual CIL Rate Summary for more information.